Table of Contents[Hide][Show]

 - Magic at Any Age

-Walt Disney World with Littlest Ones
+Walt Disney World with Babies and Kids Under 3

-Years ago I convinced my husband (who was very skeptical at the time) to take our then barely-1-year-old son to Walt Disney World for our very first family trip.
+Years ago I convinced my husband (who was very skeptical at the time) to take our then barely-1-year-old son to Florida’s Walt Disney World for our very first family vacation.
 My relatives thought I was crazy to want to have to clean sippy cups in the bathrooms and change diapers at the Magic Kingdom.
 “He won’t remember anything,” they said.
 But after the very first walk down Main Street, I knew we made the right decision.